 Sitting on the historic Bayards Cove on Dartmouth’s waterfront, the Dartmouth Arms is a traditional public house serving up scrummy homemade specials every day of the week for lunch and dinner.
 The pub also serves a wide range of alcoholic beverages including plenty of different ales and a wonderful selection of local gins.
 Please click here if you wish to find out more information about Dartmouth Arms.

 Bayards Cove Inn is another pub that as its name suggests, is located on Bayards Cove.
-The modern yet snug décor combines a traditional pub feel with excellent food and drink to make an extremely inviting venue.
+The modern yet snug décor combines a traditional pub feel with excellent food and drink to make an extremely inviting venue, making it the perfect place for a cosy St Paddy’s Day pint!
 Devon lagers and sumptuous wine is available and there is also accommodation on offer in the form of 7 stylish and comfortable bedrooms.

 The Cherub Inn